-The client collects 130+ distinct browser signals across 10 categories.
+The client collects 303 distinct browser signals across 15 categories.
 Each signal probes a different aspect of the browser and device, from hardware characteristics to rendering behavior.
+See How It Works for the per-category breakdown.

 Not all signals are equally useful for identification.
 Signals are classified by stability: